UC Riverside Young Oak Kim Center for Korean Studies proficient at MSU - making stuff up!

 Very few Koreans at Pachappa could think in these terms of democratic ideology.
 Look at the quotes from Notes on Republicanism by Joseph Boland.
 Democratic republicanism was more of an ideal of the early anti-monarchy thinkers like Soh Jae Pil, Sin Chae Ho and Dosan.
 This ideal was more connected to the early Independence Movement than Korea's "democracy" today.
 From 1948 on the Constitution was altered 9 times.
 Some of the Provisional Government political ideology is part of the Constitution of South Korea.
 How can Chang explain Pachappa was the key development for modern Korean politics?

 "As a result of conflicts between the Crown and the House of Commons in England, and even more so between the American colonies and the British government, republicanism evolved into democratic-republicanism, a specific form of democratic theory.
 The keystone of democratic republicanism was the principle that all legitimate government derived from the consent of the people and consisted of rule by the people.
-Politics came to be seen as a perpetual battle between rulers and the ruled, or between power and liberty. ...In the pre-revolutionary debate with the colonists the representativeness of Parliament, and the principle of
+Politics came to be seen as a perpetual battle between rulers and the ruled, or between power and liberty. ...In the pre-revolutionary debate with the colonists the representativeness of Parliament, and the principle of virtual representation upon which it was based, were discredited.
+Americans groped for a new theory of sovereignty, eventually coming to believe that sovereignty lay with the people as a whole and that all elected officials were their agents, to whom they delegated specific powers and gave instruction on particular matters."

 Today's Korean politics do not reflect the claims Chang makes.
 Most Koreans do not understand democracy because they don't learn history or study logic.